 Goldstein is the author of Lessons In Disaster: McGeorge Bundy and the Path to War in Vietnam, a study of national security strategy and White House decision-making, which was a Foreign Affairs best seller.

 He has appeared on ABC, the BBC, CNN, and MSNBC, and his articles, op-eds, and book review essays have been published in the New York Times, Wall Street Journal, Washington Post, Financial Times, Atlantic, Newsweek, Politico, Foreign Policy, and Spanish-language newspaper El Pais, for which he is a contributing commentator on the global technology industry, internet, and cybersecurity.

-Goldstein is a graduate of Phillips Academy Andover and Columbia University, where he was an international fellow and was awarded a BA and MIA through the combined degree program of Columbia College and the School of International and Public Affairs.
-He earned his as well as MPhil and PhD in political science and international relations at Columbia.
+Dr. Goldstein is a graduate of Phillips Academy Andover and Columbia University, where he was an International Fellow and was awarded a BA, MIA, M.Phil and Ph.D in political science and international relations.
 He continues his affiliation with the university as a nonresident fellow of Columbia Law School's Roger Hertog Program on Law and National Security.
 He is a member of the advisory board for the Columbia University School of International and Public Affairs.